 BY TAWANDA TAFIRENYIKA

-With the regional tournament coming at a time when most leagues in Europe and several other continents will be on off-season break, expectations were that Logarušić would take advantage and include regulars for the tournament ahead of the World Cup qualifiers in September.
+The regional tournament comes at a time when most leagues in Europe and several other continents will be on an off-season break, which gives the coaches wider selection options.

 - Follow Tawanda on Twitter @Tafitawa